The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Appendix 3: proofs

-\begin{lem} The stored points are vertices of the cell of $p$. \end{lem} \begin{proof} This is evident, since each such a point $u$ is inside the cell and it is the intersection of two edges of the cell (line \ref{line:Store} of Algorithm 1). \end{proof}
+\begin{lem} The point $u$ stored in line \bref{line:Store} of Algorithm 1 is a vertex of the cell. \end{lem} \begin{proof} This is evident, since $u$ is inside the cell and it is the intersection of two edges of the cell. \end{proof}

-In the following lemmas we use the concept of a ``prime subface'', namely a subface created by the algorithm at some stage but which has not been further divided after its creation.
-Because of Lemma \ref{lem:TerminateAlg} there are finitely many prime subfaces.
-Any two such subfaces either do not intersect or intersect at exactly one point (their corner), and their union is the simplex around $p$.
-See Figure \ref{fig:PrimeSubfaces} for an illustration.
+In the following lemmas we use the concept of a ``prime subedge'', namely a subedge created by the algorithm at some stage but which has not been further divided after its creation.
+Because of Lemma \bref{lem:TerminateAlg} there are finitely many prime subedges.
+Any two such subedges either do not intersect or intersect at exactly one point (their corner), and their union is the projector around $p$.
+See Figure \bref{fig:PrimeSubedges} for an illustration.

-\begin{lem} Let $v$ be a vertex of the cell and assume that it coincides with an endpoint corresponding to a corner of a prime subface $F$.
-Then $v$, as a vertex, is found and stored by the algorithm. \end{lem} \begin{proof} The proof is not immediate as it may perhaps seem at first, since a vertex is found by the algorithm only after an intersection between two facets of the cell is detected, and so although $v$ was found, as an endpoint, it is still not known that it is a vertex, and further calculations are needed in order to classify it as a vertex.
-Such a problematic situation mainly occurs at the routine of line \ref{line:SameLines} (the endpoints of a given subface are on the same facets), because even if one of the endpoints is a vertex, it is not stored.
-Hence this vertex must be detected (and stored) when considering another subface.
+\begin{lem} Let $v$ be a vertex of the cell and assume that it coincides with an endpoint corresponding to a corner of a prime subedge $F$.
+Then $v$, as a vertex, is found and stored by the algorithm. \end{lem} \begin{proof} The proof is not immediate as it may perhaps seem at first, since the algorithm is able to recognize a vertex only after an intersection between two edges of the cell is detected, and so although the algorithm may find $v$ as an endpoint, it is still not known that $v$ is actually a vertex, and further calculations are needed in order to decide whether $v$ is a vertex or not.
+Such a problematic situation mainly occurs at the routine of line \bref{line:SameLines} (the endpoints of a given subedge are on the same edges), because even if one of the endpoints is a vertex, it is not stored.
+Hence this vertex must be detected (and stored) in another iteration of the algorithm, namely when it considers another subedge.

-Assume by way of contradiction that $v$, as a vertex, is not found.
+Suppose to the contrary that $v$, as a vertex, is not found by the algorithm.
 Let $p+T_1$ and $p+T_2$ be the endpoints corresponding to the corners of $F$.
-Let $\wt{L_1}$, $\wt{L_2}$ be the corresponding facets of the cell on which these endpoints are located.
-The facets $\wt{L_i},\,i=1,2$ are located on corresponding lines $L_1,L_2$.
-By assumption $v$ coincides with one of the endpoints, say with $p+T_1$.
-See Figure \ref{fig:VertexEndpoint}.
+Let $\wt{L_1}$, $\wt{L_2}$ be the corresponding edges of the cell on which these endpoints are located.
+The edges $\wt{L_i},\,i=1,2$ are located on corresponding lines $L_1,L_2$.
+By our assumption $v$ coincides with one of the endpoints, say with $p+T_1$.
+See Figure \bref{fig:VertexEndpoint}.